Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Abstract

 \section{Abstract}

 {We obtain sharp rotation bounds for homeomorphisms $f:\C\to\C$ whose distortion is in $L^p_{loc}$, $p\geq1$, and whose inverse have controlled modulus of continuity.
-The interest in this class is partially motivated by examples arising from fluid mechanics.
-We also present examples proving sharpness in a strong sense.}
+The motivation to study this class of maps comes from so-called Yudovich solutions to planar Euler equations.
+Furthermore, we present examples proving sharpness in a strong sense, thereby settling the borderline case $p=1$ in \cite[Theorem 3]{CHS}.}